doughsay/room.js/doc/PROGRAMMING.md

 ##### instanceOf( WorldObject ) ⇒ Boolean
 Checks if the object is an instance of another object, i.e. if the former has the latter in its trait inheritance hierarchy.

 Basically, it just linearizes the object, and checks whether the other object is in the returned list of traits.
-(Obviously, since the object-oriented programming in RoomJS is trait-based, the usual JavaScript `instanceof` operator, which operates on object's prototypes, would not work as intended.)
+(Obviously, since the object-oriented programming in Room.JS is trait-based, the usual JavaScript `instanceof` operator, which operates on object's prototypes, would not work as intended.)

 ##### setPrompt( String ) ⇒ Boolean
 Notifies the user to change his/her prompt.
 This is used by the mode system, when cycling between the modes (normal, say, chat, programming).

+Returns true upon success, false upon failure (no controller, e.g. not a player, or player not connected).

+##### setRightPrompt( String ) ⇒ Boolean
+Notifies the user to change his/her right prompt.
+It is left to the game client to interpret what the 'right prompt' is -- Possibly some extra information, whole the regular prompt is usually reserved for notifying the player name (usually displayed on the left of the input field, hence the name of this other prompt).

 Returns true upon success, false upon failure (no controller, e.g. not a player, or player not connected).